kubedb/docs/docs/operatormanual/recommendation/rotate-tls-recommendation.md

       end: 2025-01-25T23:41:18Z
 ```

 You can now create a `ApprovalPolicy` custom resource to refer this `MaintenanceWindow` for particular DB type.
+See [Approval Policy](/docs/operatormanual/recommendation/approval-policy.md) for detailed documentation.
 Following is a sample `ApprovalPolicy` for any `Elasticsearch` custom resource deployed in `es` namespace.
 This `ApprovalPolicy` custom resource is referring to the `elastic-maintenance` MaintenanceWindow created in the same namespace.
-You can also create `ClusterMaintenanceWindow` instead which is effective for cluster-wide operations and refer it here.
+You can also create `ClusterMaintenanceWindow` instead (see [Cluster Maintenance Window](/docs/operatormanual/recommendation/cluster-maintenance-window.md)) which is effective for cluster-wide operations and refer it here.
 The following ApprovalPolicy will trigger recommended operations when referred maintenance window timeframe is reached.

 ```yaml
 apiVersion: supervisor.appscode.com/v1alpha1